Salesforce-VyTien/acceptance-tests/README.md

 You should be able to run the tests with `codecept run`.
 You should be able to run an individual test with `codecept run tests/acceptance/path_to_test/testName.php`.

-In order to test with Firefox or Chrome, you will need to download geckodriver or chromedriver, put them somewhere in your path and make them executable.
-If you have homebrew installed: `brew install geckodriver`

-You would then start the selenuim server like so:

-For Firefox:
-java -jar /path_to/selenium-server-standalone-2.53.1.jar -Dwebdriver.gecko.driver="/path_to/geckodriver"

-For Chrome:
-java -jar /path_to/selenium-server-standalone-2.53.1.jar -Dwebdriver.chrome.driver="/path_to/chromedriver"'

 You should be able to run Selenium and Firefox browser tests with `codecept run --env=selenium_firefox`.
 You should be able to run Selenium and Chrome browser tests with `codecept run --env=selenium_chrome`.

-All tests will run in all environments, unless you specify an environment in the test: put, for example, `// @env firefox_selenium` at the top of the test
+All tests will run in all environments, unless you specify an environment in the test: put, for example, `// @env firefox_selenium` at the top of the test to have the tet only run in that environment.

 Environment configurations can be added in the tests/_envs directory.

 Add the `--html` switch to get a pretty report file.
 Output ends up in `tests/_output`, which would include screenshots if a test fails.

 ## Create a new test